JoeBarnett1224/NumericalMethodsCalculator/README.md

 The book Numerical Analysis by Burden & Faires, 9th edition was used as a reference over the course of the project, and I thank the authos of this book which served as a valuable resource.

-Furthermore, Wolfram MathWorld allow me to learn about the various special functions I didn't know about prior to this project.
+Furthermore, Wolfram MathWorld allowed me to learn about the various special functions I didn't know about prior to this project.
 I thank the creators of this website, for the material I referred to during this project.
 As well as serving as a great resource for nearly every area of mathematics

 I thank the owner of the YouTube channel Clear Code.
 His tkinter tutorial helped me learn how to create user interfaces in Python.
 Including the one for this project.